WilliamGriefer/FunManta/README.md

 1. THB to J13
 2. TH0 to J7
 3. TH1 to J11

+**You need to replace the hotend heater temp sensor with a 100K unless you want to figure out what resistor or thermal sensor driver to use.
+I couldn't figure it out with the stock sensor.**
+What I did was use some thin copper to shim the sensor, but if you have a drill press, you can just drill a properly sized hole and drill and tap a set screw into it.
+My shim is super tight and hasn't moved even though I'm running at 250mm/s, but sizing it and forming it sucked.
+**Just drill and tap.**

 ## Power up:
 Follow the instructions from the user manual.
 You'll need to build the firmware and generally follow the instructions [Here](https://github.com/bigtreetech/Manta-M8P/tree/master/V1.0_V1.1)